 Meghalaya State Olympic Association General Secretary Finely Pariat said that it is a matter of pride for Meghalaya to have a CM under whom so many major sports events have been brought to Meghalaya.

 “I congratulate everybody on putting on a great show and matching Gujarat who held the National Games,” he added.
 Speaking on the growth of sports in Meghalaya, Pariat said, “The seed has been sown by the government and we shall nurture it.
-No doubt. with the talent we have in our state, we will see national and international champions in the near future.”
+No doubt, with the talent we have in our state, we will see national and international champions in the near future.”

-The closing ceremony featured a number of the bright, young musical acts, such as Ahlyna, Gracel Ropmay, Banjop, Lamphang Syiemlieh and closed with a stunning fireworks display and concert that continued well into the evening, to the great enjoyment of the thousands of athletes present, who did not let the previous week’s exhausting performances get in their way of dancing.
+The closing ceremony featured a number of the bright, young musical acts, such as Ahlyna, Gracel Ropmay, Banjop, Lamphang Syiemlieh and closed with a stunning fireworks display and concert that continued well into the evening, to the great enjoyment of the thousands of athletes present, who did not let the previous week’s exhausting performances get in their way of their celebrations.